google/copybara/docs/reference.md

 date_time_iso_offset | <code>string</code><br><p>Return a ISO offset date time.
 Example:  2011-12-03T10:15:30+01:00'</p>
 first_line_message | <code>string</code><br><p>The message of the change</p>
 labels | <code>dict[string, string]</code><br><p>A dictionary with the labels detected for the change.
 If the label is present multiple times it returns the last value.
 Note that this is a heuristic and it could include things that are not labels.</p>
-labels_all_values | <code>dict[string, sequence of string]</code><br><p>A dictionary with the labels detected for the change.
+labels_all_values | <code>dict[string, list of string]</code><br><p>A dictionary with the labels detected for the change.
 Note that the value is a collection of the values for each time the label was found.
 Use 'labels' instead if you are only interested in the last value.
 Note that this is a heuristic and it could include things that are not labels.</p>
 merge | <code>bool</code><br><p>Returns true if the change represents a merge</p>
 message | <code>string</code><br><p>The message of the change</p>
 original_author | <code><a href="#author">author</a></code><br><p>The author of the change before any mapping</p>